mhbeals/scissorsandpaste/Individual MD Entries/1812-10-03_Caledonian Mercury_105.md

                     protect and defend the loyal inhabitants from the machinations, is an object worthy of your most serious deliberations."
 The speech concludes with a call for supplies.
-ProclamationThe unprovoked declaration of war by the United States of America, against the united kingdom of Great Britain and Ireland, and its dependencies, has been followed by the actual invasion of this province in a remote frontier of the western disticts, by a detachment of the United States.
+ProclamationThe unprovoked declaration of war by the United States of America, against the united kingdom of Great Britain and Ireland, and its dependencies, has been followed by the actual invasion of this province in a remote frontier of the western districts, by a detachment of the United States.
                     The officer commanding that detachment has thought proper to invite his Majesty's subjects, not merely to a quiet and unresisting submission, but insults them with a call to seek voluntarily the protection of his Government.
 Without condescending to repeat the illiberal epithets bestowed in this appeal of the American Commander to the people of Upper Canada, on the